AI Workshop: learn to build apps with AI →

 npm: `npm run dev` is a long-running program

-Each time I run npm run dev I get a different localhost port.
-First it was 3000.
-Then I ran it again and got port 3001.
-Then I ran it again and got port 3002.
-How do we force it to use port 3000?
+Each time I run npm run dev I get a different localhost port (3000, then 3001, then 3002).
+How do I force it to use port 3000?

 This is a common practice in Web Development, and all tools seem to converge to this program, for example Astro and Next.js and many others.

 Each time you run this command, it’s a long-running process.
-It does not end automatically
+It does not end automatically.

-For example you run the Astro dev server, and it starts listening on port 3000:
+For example, you run the Astro dev server, and it starts listening on port 3000:

 So now you have the same app running on